savonet/liquidsoap/doc/content/migrating.md

   However, EBU R128 data is now extracted directly from metadata when available.
   So `replaygain` cannot control the gain type via this parameter anymore.

+### Static requests

+Static requests detection can now work with nested requests.

+Typically, a request for this URI: `annotate:key="value",...:/path/to/file.mp3` will be considered static if `/path/to/file.mp3` can be decoded.

+Practically, this means that more source will now be considered infallible, for instance a `single` using the above uri.

+In most cases, this should improve the user experience when building new scripts and streaming systems.

+In rare cases where you actually wanted a fallible source, you can still pass `fallible=true` to e.g. the `single` operator or use the `fallible:` protocol.

 ### String functions

 Some string functions have been updated to account for string encoding.
 In particular, `string.length` and `string.sub` now assume that their